 Binoculars: Binoculars are a must if you want a better chance of spotting grizzlies or wolves from a safe distance.
 A spotting scope is even better for visitors serious about finding wildlife.

 Bear Spray: Bear spray is a must if you plan on doing any hiking in Yellowstone National Park.
 Park staff advise all hikers carry bear spray and know how to use it.
-You can find bear spray in camping stores or rent some in Yellowstone’s Canyon Village or gear shops in Jackson, Wyoming.
+You can find bear spray in camping stores, or rent some at TrailQuipt, in Yellowstone’s Canyon Village or gear shops in Jackson, Wyoming.

 Reusable Water Bottle: Staying hydrated is important at altitude and dehydration can be a problem if you’re not drinking enough water in the high elevations of Yellowstone.
 Carrying a reusable water bottle or hydration bladder while hiking is a must.